May 28, 2010

 we had to put some more dirt on the east part, to roughly level the ground before setting the tires... and to hold that dirt, we made a wall with tires filled with dirt... it worked perfectly !

-Meanwhile, me, Jo, Zven and Xico went to the woods to chop some eucalyptus which would support the floor .... in the end, we all got to the conclusion, after the carpenters (Edy, Jo and Zven) tried all kinds of ideas to use them, that the best would be to get some straight ones... so I had to go to Fundao (city nearby) again and get that, together with the tin plates for the roof...
+Meanwhile, me, Jo, Zven and Xico went to the woods to chop down some eucalyptus which would support the floor .... in the end, we all got to the conclusion, after the carpenters (Edy, Jo and Zven) tried all kinds of ideas to use them, that the best would be to get some straight ones... so I had to go to Fundao (city nearby) again to get that, together with the tin plates for the roof...

 And that was the first day...

-First thing next day was to lay the tires which would be filled with gravel and would support the beams under the floor...
+First thing the next day was to lay the tires which would be filled with gravel and would support the beams under the floor...

 And the floor starts to appear...

 Checking if the bales would fit the floor or if we needed to do some cutting... no cuttings needed...perfect size!!!
-The floor it's 5x3m, by the way ... and we'll have a 2 meter "varanda" on the east side , where the earth oven will be...
+The floor it's 5x3m, by the way ... and we'll have a 2 meter "varanda" on the east side...

 So, this is just the end of the second day...and this morning we didn't do much because we couldn't use the eucalyptus logs and I had to go and buy the squared ones... tomorrow we will lift up the wall... probably in the morning, and we can start with the roof already ...
-Isn't this great ?!!!
+Isn't this amazing ?!!!

 Let me know if you can help us on that... little is much, so I'm not expecting big donations from only a few...